 If your loved one has been diagnosed with Alzheimer’s disease or another form of dementia, safety around the home becomes a primary concern.
 Adapting the home to fit your loved one’s needs helps them stay safe and comfortable.
-If you’re a dementia caregiver, it’s important to take preventative measures in the home to avoid falls, accidents, and wandering.
+If you’re a dementia caregiver, it’s important to research dementia care tips and take preventative measures in the home to help avoid falls, accidents, and unsupervised wandering.

 As the disease advances, individuals with dementia may become unaware of potential dangers.
 They may forget how to use household appliances, fail to throw away rotten food, become easily confused, or have trouble balancing.
 That’s why it’s important to minimize household hazards and provide safe home care.
 Furthermore, creating a safe space for individuals with Alzheimer’s or dementia maximizes their independence for as long as possible.
 Let’s take a look at various ways you can keep your loved one with dementia safe at home.

 Dementia Caregiver Tips: How to Keep Your Loved One Safe in Each Area of the Home

 The kitchen can be the most hazardous space in the home for individuals with Alzheimer’s and dementia.
 Caregivers should take preventative measures by restricting access to dangerous appliances.
 To prevent a family member from burning their hands or arms, apply stove knob covers to the stove.
 You may also consider removing the knobs from the stove or deactivating the gas when the stove is not in use.

 If you’re caring for a family member with dementia, you may want to consider disconnecting the garbage disposal.
 This tip for dementia caregivers will help prevent injuries when your mother or father is alone.
 When it comes to food, mark all items with the purchase date and frequently check for expired foods that need to be thrown away.
 Lastly, remove any objects that resemble artificial and decorative fruits or vegetables as these could be mistaken as real by the person with dementia.

 Laundry Room Safety